vvenla/trumponator/files/Report.md

 #### Results

 The prediction model was formed by using all the tweets starting at the 15th of June 2015 when the Trump's presidential campaign was launched until 25th of Sep 2018.
 1970 tweets are used as test data.
-The results of the model predicting Trump's influence on the stock market are described in the following charts:
+The results of the model predicting Trump's influence on the stock market are quite moderate.

 <figure><img src=https://github.com/vvenla/trumponator/raw/master/files/pictures/pie_all.PNG><figcaption>Accuracy of the model</figcaption></figure>
 <br/>